 We do not grow in humility if we just give up in the midst of difficulty, refusing to see what learnings there might be for us.
 Yes, particular situations and people (including ourselves) may be, at times, just too hard to bear.
 However, these times are not sufficient reason to give up on the long term, the big picture.
 Humility grows in the seeing and acceptance of what it is in us that causes suffering.

 It is natural to want to change things, to avoid things, so as not to suffer; it is even at times important and necessary that we do so.
 Generally, we would prefer to avoid the experience.
 However, there are times when avoidance is not in the best interests of community life, nor in the best interests of our growth.
 Together, in honesty and fragile love, we can learn to discern the flavour of our suffering and how best to approach it.
 We do not do this alone.

 Growing humility gives us growing space to engage suffering creatively.
 In time, the humble see challenging circumstances as ways to be, primarily, creative.
 There is more that the creative Spirit can do with a humble heart – often in ways hidden and ordinary, ways that have the preservation of relationship uppermost in mind.
 Good community leadership can be creative in this way.

-Who will separate us from the love of Christ?
-Will hardship, or distress, or persecution, or famine, or nakedness, or peril, or sword?
-As it is written, “For your sake we are being killed all day long; we are accounted as sheep to be slaughtered.”
-No, in all these things we are more than conquerors through him who loved us.
-For I am convinced that neither death, nor life, nor angels, nor rulers, nor things present, nor things to come, nor powers, nor height, nor depth, nor anything else in all creation, will be able to separate us from the love of God in Christ Jesus our Lord.
-(Romans 8:35-19, NRSV)
+Can separate us from the love of Christ – can hardship or distress, or persecution, or lack of food or clothing, or dangers or the sword?
+As it is written: For your sake we are being put to death all day long, reckoned as sheep to be slaughtered.
+No, through him who loved us we are more than conquers in all these things.
+For I am convinced that neither death nor life, nor angels, nor rulers, nothing already in existence and nothing still to come, nor any power, nor heights nor depths, nor any other created thing will be able to separate us and the love of God in Christ Jesus our Lord.
+(Romans 8:35-39, RNJB)